 This tort, often abbreviated to NIED, applicable only in the U.S., constitutes a valid claim in nearly all states and jurisdictions.
 Still, the temptation to exaggerate or feign symptoms and consequences in search of financial gain tends to engender a degree of skeptical scrutiny by judicial authority.

-While wording varies, NIED consists of behavior by a defendant which indicates reckless disregard as to the mental or physical harm to a third party.
+While wording varies, NIED consists of behaviour by a defendant which indicates reckless disregard as to the mental or physical harm to a third party.

 The Impact Rule

 Initially, physical symptoms directly shown to have originated from a valid claim brought by a plaintiff were required in order for a third party to an injury to succeed in bringing a claim for NIED.
 Gradually, the physical aspect of this rule has been re-evaluated.
 Currently, cases of major emotional anguish, viewed in terms of the mind/body connection, have reduced the requirement of physical consequences.